- Starting monthly cost: $29.95 (in-home system)

 If you are active and want your necklace to have GPS tracking capabilities, take a look at ADT Health, LifeFone, or Medical Alert, all of which provide this feature.

 Also think about whether you prefer a smaller necklace over a large one, and if you care about the way the necklace looks.
 Bay Alarm Medical is currently one of the only brands on the market offering decorative charm covers.
-These covers disguise the help button as jewelry so no one knows you’re wearing a medical alert help button.
+These covers disguise the help button as jewelery so no one knows you’re wearing a medical alert help button.

 Whether choosing a medical alert system for yourself or someone else, here are a few other things to consider: